 Notice that the Voice icon () in the top toolbar appears to indicate that you are available for calls.

-When you receive an incoming phone call, the call console appears in the upper-right corner.
+If you're in Zendesk and receive a call, the call console appears in the upper-right corner.

-If you don't answer within 30 seconds or if you decline the call, it is placed back into the queue to wait for the next available agent.
+If you don't answer within 30 seconds or decline the call, it is placed back in the queue to wait for the next available agent.